breannams/Cleveland_Museum_of_Art_CLI/README.md

 # Cleveland Museum Of Art

 This ruby Gem provides a CLI to search for information about artworks from the Cleveland Museum of Art located in Cleveland, Ohio.
+A user can search by an artwork title, creator name, medium, or by department.

 ## Installation